Minneopa Falls, Bison and so much more at Minneopa State Park

 The Bison Drive

 The Minneopa State Park bison are viewable on a unique drive through their enclosure.
-It’s a great feature to the park.
+It’s a great feature of the park.
 My kids woke up at about 6 am running into our room asking “Are we going to see the Buffalo now?”
 They were so excited.
 Secretly I was too.
-Considering the only time we’ve seen them was at the zoo, they were a little concerned about the safety.
+Considering the only time we’ve seen them was at the zoo, they were a little concerned about their safety.
 I explained to them that as long as we stayed in our car, it would be fine.

 The bison enclosure helped restore some of the natural habitats to Minnesota.
-After the prairie was developed in 2012, they reintroduced bison in the enclosure.
+After the prairie was developed in 2012, they reintroduced the bison herd in the enclosure.
 They came from Blue Mound State Park and the Minnesota State Zoo.
 The Bison Drive is open Thursday – Tuesday from 9 am to 8:30 pm.
 Their hours change seasonally so check their website to confirm the times.